Airbnb’s consistent rebrand focuses on the sense of belonging to a community

 It is a shame that people see sexual representations within this symbol and are actively damaging the brand by publicly deriding it, especially since the brand put an effort into spreading a positive message through this new symbol.

 However, Airbnb says that it is happy for people to do what they like with the symbol, and it could be seen that allowing people to create and share their own versions is a great way to generate some added publicity for the rebrand.

 In my opinion, the most dangerous part of the controversy is that the “Bélo” looks very similar to Automation Anywhere’s symbol.
 However, since Automation Anywhere has agreed to change its logo this is great news for Airbnb who will be able to preserve its newly designed logo for the future.

 I also like the concept of inviting consumers to personalize the Airbnb logo.
 By involving them in the process of creating the brand, Airbnb understood that everyone can be part of the adventure and that this is an interactive journey.
 This application is a fun way to illustrate the sense of “community”, and by offering the possibility to create personalized Airbnb merchandising, the company extends the branding into people’s homes and generates free visibility, which is very clever!

 Finally, I believe both Airbnb and DesignStudio put a big effort into creating a consistent brand over the communication channels.
 I also really like how they have improved the website’s user interface, as it is now much more user-friendly and easy to navigate, and, most importantly, much easier to find the right accommodation for the right need.

-Now it is important that the company actively focuses on delivering its new brand promise of creating a community which consumers can feel they belong to.
+Now it is important that the company actively focuses on delivering its new brand promise of creating a community to which consumers can feel they belong.
 When a brand fails to keep the brand promise, consumers often become confused and dissatisfied.
-To avoid this possibility, Airbnb should develop further services where consumers and even employees can meet, interact and share their Airbnb experiences and stories.
+To avoid this possibility, Airbnb should develop further services where consumers and even employees can meet, interact, and share their Airbnb experiences and stories.